-On the run-up to Chelsea Flower Show 2019, we’ve been interviewing the artists soon to be exhibiting in the Artisan Area.
+On the run-up to Chelsea Flower Show 2019, we interviewed the artists who were due be exhibiting in the Artisan Area.
 In this issue Lola Lely shares her creative influences.

 HAVE YOU ALWAYS WANTED TO BE AN ARTIST?